jaredallard/phc-win/README.md

 Soon dependencies will be merged into master.

-## Notice ##
-All source builds will have required .inc.php files in ./lib/includes/ for easy coding, and not having too recompile most of the time.
-Main builds will integrate them.

 ## Decompilation ##
 As this is turned into byte-code, decompiling is not possible, except ASM.